Frequently Asked Questions

 Is CIDSE a campaigning organisation?

 Public campaigning continues to be a valuable advocacy tool for the network.
-However, it is mainly implemented at the national level.
-Furthermore, CIDSE joins other global campaigns run by broader alliances of like-minded organisations to maximise political impact.
+However, it is mainly carried out at national level.
+In Furthermore, CIDSE joins other global campaigns run by broader alliances of like-minded organisations in order to maximise political impact.

-In the last 5 years, CIDSE started experimented with international campaigning, building on the national campaigning strengths of our member organisations to connect their local organising groups and form an international movement.
-Our campaign ‘Change for the People – Care for the Planet’ which ended in 2022 encouraged people to adopt more sustainable lifestyles, and to join together to push for climate policy.
+Over the last 5 years, CIDSE has experimented with international campaigning, building on the national campaigning strengths of our member organisations to connect their local organising groups and form an international movement.
+Our ‘Change for the Planete – Care for the People’ campaign, which ended in 2022 encouraged people to adopt more sustainable lifestyles, and to join together to push for climate policies.

 What is the official working language of CIDSE?

-For practical reasons, most work at the CIDSE network level is carried out in English.
-However, many publications get translated into other languages.
+For practical reasons, most of the work at CIDSE network level is done in English.
+However, many of our publications are translated into other languages.
 At the level of individual member organisations, the main working language remains their national language.

 How can I work or intern for CIDSE?